Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Great Stone Hand

 With this prayer, Cail himself wraps a protective hand around the Aisling, granting him both increased defense, and greater regenerative powers.
-The duration of the protection is determined by the worshipper's faith.
+The duration of the protection is determined by the worshiper's faith.

 #### Great Mist